aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 # Future Possibilities

+It will be possible in the future to make the `jsii` compiler **require** aliased _type unions_, ensuring the best possible experience for developers in static languages.
+This can either be introduced in the current version of `jsii` though a new option (e.g: `--strict=type-union`); alternatively, a new major version could be released that does **not** support inline _type unions_ at all.

 As `jsii` gained the ability to track _type aliases_, more use for type aliasing can be considered valid.
 In particular, certain aliasing can be leveraged to disambiguate class names in certain contexts.
 For example, when renaming a class as part of a refactoring, a `@deprecated` type alias can be provided as a way to maintain compatibility with the old name